FrankCCCCC/Taboola_test/Test/README.md

 The code is under the folder `javaQ1`.
 You can run the program with `java ./javaQ1/q1.java`

-Or pull docker image from Docker Hub with `docker push shcsdocker/java-q1`
+Or pull docker image from Docker Hub with `docker pull shcsdocker/java-q1`

 Then run the container with `docker run -it java-q1`